The College of St. Scholastica Personal Computer Security Standard

 A portable computer is defined as a personal computer that is mobile such as a laptop, tablet, netbook, or similar device.

 Encryption: Full disk encryption software will be installed on each hard drive prior to use as per IT Security Profile standards.
 The encryption software requires an additional password at start up.

 Forgotten passwords can be reset by Information Technologies through an interactive process.

-Encryption: All college non-confidential data stored on USB devices will be encrypted and password protected.
+Encryption: All college data stored on external devices will be encrypted and password protected.

 No confidential data will be stored on mobile phones

 Mobile phones should be password protected if any college data is stored on the device (i.e. College e-mail).
 Most phones also have the ability to encrypt the contents on the phone and this should be considered.
 If you receive work email on your phone you should contact Information Technologies immediately if the phone is lost or stolen.